osu-cass/working-waterfronts-mobile/source/index.rst

 This file contains resources for Sencha such as CSS, icons, and SASS.

 	.. note::
-		Any formating shoud be done in sass/app.scss file, because that file will be used in the build process to overwrite the css/app.css file.
+		Any formatting should be done in sass/app.scss file, because that file will be used in the build process to overwrite the css/app.css file.

 Siesta
 ======